markusmoenig/Eldiron-Web/content/scripting/server/_index.md

 // Get / set the wealth of the character sheet.wealth = currency(8, 2);

-// Get the name, class and race names of the character (Defined via the Character settings) let name = sheet.name;
+// Get the name, class and race names of the character (Defined via the character settings) let name = sheet.name;
 let class = sheet.class;
 let race = sheet.race;